 Another perspective is \textbf{reward-weighted regression} or \textbf{preference optimization}.
-If we have a dataset of outputs with preference labels (e.g., $A$ is better than $B$ for a given prompt), one can update the model to increase likelihood of preferred outputs over non-preferred ones \cite{xu2023imagereward} (by annotating or ranking).
-This can be done {\bf without explicit RL credit assignment} by deriving a loss function from preferences (as done in DPO for language \cite{rafailov2023dpo} and adapted to diffusion as we will discuss).
+Given a dataset of outputs with preference labels (e.g., $A$ is better than $B$ for a given prompt), one can update the model to increase the likelihood of preferred outputs over non-preferred ones \cite{xu2023imagereward}.
+This can be done without explicit RL credit assignment by deriving a loss function from preferences, as in DPO for language \cite{rafailov2023dpo} and its diffusion-model adaptations.

-\paragraph{Reward Modeling:} Often, the true objective we care about (human satisfaction) is hard to measure automatically.
+\paragraph{Reward Modeling:} Often, the true objective of interest (human satisfaction) is hard to measure automatically.
 Reward modeling addresses this by training a \textit{reward model} $r_\phi(x,c)$ to approximate human judgments.
-For images, this might involve collecting a dataset of human comparisons (which of two images is better for the prompt) and fitting $r_\phi$ so that $r_\phi(x^+,c) > r_\phi(x^-,c)$ for preferred image $x^+$ over $x^-$.
-Once $r_\phi$ is learned, it can provide a {\bf dense, differentiable reward} signal for any generated image.
-This model can then guide the diffusion model alignment, either through RL (treating $r_\phi$ as the reward function in the RL objective) or direct gradients if possible \cite{clark2024draft}.
+For images, this may involve collecting a dataset of human comparisons (which of two images is better for the prompt) and fitting $r_\phi$ so that $r_\phi(x^+,c) > r_\phi(x^-,c)$ for preferred image $x^+$ over $x^-$.
+Once $r_\phi$ is learned, it can provide a dense, differentiable reward signal for any generated image.
+This model can then guide diffusion-model alignment, either through RL (treating $r_\phi$ as the reward function in the RL objective) or direct gradients when possible \cite{clark2024draft}.

+A tutorial view of RLHF is shown in Figure~\ref{fig:rlhf-tutorial}.
+The base model first generates candidate outputs.
+Human annotators, or a trusted evaluator, compare candidates and indicate which one better satisfies the prompt and policy.
+These comparisons train a reward model.
+The generator is then updated to increase reward while staying close to the original model, usually through a KL penalty or another proximity constraint.
+Direct preference methods such as DPO remove the explicit reward-model stage and train directly from preferred/dispreferred pairs, but they still rely on the same core information: which output is better under human or policy preferences.

 For example, \textit{ImageReward} is a reward model learned from human ratings of images given prompts \cite{xu2023imagereward}.
 Such a model can score any candidate image.
 Using $r_\phi$ as a proxy, one can fine-tune the generator to increase $r_\phi$ scores of its outputs \cite{lee2023aligning}.
 However, caution is needed: $r_\phi$ is an imperfect proxy and optimizing too hard against it can cause the generator to exploit quirks of $r_\phi$ (reward hacking).
 This phenomenon, also called \textit{reward overoptimization}, is analogous to an agent exploiting a mis-specified reward function in RL, often at the expense of the intended outcome \cite{yang2024dense,zhang2024rewardoveropt}.